akchi/akchi.github.io/README.md

 # Portfolio

-A simple and an elegant website built to display my technical and soft skills.
+A simple and elegant website built to give an overview of my technical and soft skills.